chowdhuryriham/elevator_tracker/README.md

 This project aims to create a smart elevator system using Raspberry Pi, Python, OpenCV, and Firebase.

 ### Purpose
 Efficiently tracks elevator positions in high-rise buildings, providing real-time updates to reduce wait times and enhance user experience.
+This device will be positioned above the elevator display, allowing it to read the digits shown.
+It's designed to be portable and will display the same digit on its display as well as send it to the user.

 ### Features
 - Real-time position tracking